david-div/CV/README.md

 **Spabreaks.com** (June 2012 to May 2017)
 *Accounts Payable Manager/Project accountant*

+I started as the Accounts Payable Manager and transitioned to project work.
+From there, I was involved in projects ranging from implementing a new large-scale accounts system to improving daily processes.

 **Carillion PM** (March 2008 to May 2011)
 *Accounts Payable Clerk*